abhisheksubbu/abhisheksubbu.github.io/_posts/2020-04-20-trigger-optimization-framework.md

 #### Current Problems with Apex Triggers

-1. **Many triggers for one object** – Having more than 1 triggger per object causes the prediction of Execution Order to be difficult.
+1. **Many triggers for one object** – Having more than 1 trigger per object causes the prediction of Execution Order to be difficult.
 2. **Business Logic scattered in triggers & classes** – Business Logic gets scattered in some triggers, handler classes and helper classes.
 Thus, it causes maintenance problems.
 3. **Re-entry of trigger logic** – Difficult to manage & maintain these as many developers have their own approach of managing re-entries.
 4. **Number of SOQL and DML statements executed** in a trigger context somtimes goes out of control